kedacore/keda-docs/content/docs/2.10/scalers/github-runner.md

 ### How does it work?

-The scaler will query the GitHub API to get the number of queued jobs in the specified repositories.
-If the number of queued jobs is greater than the `targetWorkflowQueueLength`, the scaler will scale up.
-If the number of queued jobs is less than the `activationTargetWorkflowQueueLength`, the scaler will scale down.
+The scaler will query the GitHub API to get the number of queued jobs in the specified repositories, subject to filters.
+If the number of queued jobs is equal to or greater than the `targetWorkflowQueueLength`,  the scaler will scale up.

+We provide various options to have granular control over what runners to scale:
-If no `repos` are specified, the scaler will query all repositories in the specified `owner`.
+- **Repository Filtering** - If no `repos` are specified, the scaler will query all repositories in the specified `owner`.
 This is useful if you want to scale on all repositories in an organization, but will result in a lot of API calls and affect the Rate Limit.

-The `labels` parameter is used to filter the runners that the scaler will scale.
+- **Label-based Filtering** - The `labels` parameter is used to filter the runners that the scaler will scale.
 It uses the minimum applicable label for the runner.
 For example, if you have a runner with the labels `golang` and `helm`, and you specify `helm` in the `labels` field on the GitHub Action, the scaler will scale up that runner.

 **API Query Chain**

 The scaler will query the GitHub API in the following order:

-If no repos are specified: Get the list of repos for the specified owner.
+- If no repos are specified: Get the list of repos for the specified owner.

-For each repo: Get the list of workflows runs in the repo.
+- For each repo: Get the list of workflows runs in the repo.

-For each queued workflow run: Get the list of jobs in the queued workflow run.
+- For each queued workflow run: Get the list of jobs in the queued workflow run.

-For each job: if the scaler matches, increment the queue length for that scaler.
+- For each job: if the scaler matches, increment the queue length for that scaler.

 **Notes on Rate Limits**